Walsh article from 1924 |

 From the Handbook of Texas: “In the years following the battle of San Jacinto, Mexican leaders periodically threatened to renew hostilities against Texas.
 Lacking the resources to attempt reconquest, the Centralist government of Antonio López de Santa Anna, who had returned to the presidency in the fall of 1841, ordered the army to harass the Texas frontier; his policy was intended to discourage immigration and foreign capital investment in the young republic.
 Accordingly, a force of 700 men under Gen. Rafael Vásquez marched into Texas and seized San Antonio on March 5, 1842.
 Forewarned of the Mexican advance, most Anglo-American residents had already evacuated the area allowing Vasquez to enter the town unopposed.”
 It was during this period that much of Austin’s population left; it was during this period the infamous “Archives War” took place.

-To paraphrase O’Dell’s interview published in the American Statesman: in 1842 while Austin was largely evacuated, the Comanches kidnapped two children, William and Jane Simpson, who lived on West Pecan today's W 6th St. O’Dell claimed in his interview the kidnapping was a “triggering event” for Austinites to invite the Tonkawa into the city to protect against further raids.
-He then claimed that in the period they were camped in Austin all raids stopped, and their presence prevented Austin from being destroyed, e.g. by the Comanche, i.e. they “saved Austin”, or as expressed in a pod-cast,“How the Tonkawa Tribe Saved Austin's Capital Status”.
+To paraphrase O’Dell’s interview published May 2024 in the American Statesman: in 1842 while Austin was largely evacuated, the Comanches kidnapped two children, William and Jane Simpson, who lived on West Pecan today's W 6th St. O’Dell claimed in his white paper and interview the kidnapping was a “triggering event” for Austinites to invite the Tonkawa into the city to protect against further raids.
+He then claimed that in the period they were camped at Republic Square in Austin all raids stopped, and their presence prevented Austin from being destroyed by the Comanche, i.e. the Tonkawa “saved Austin”, or as expressed in a pod-cast,“How the Tonkawa Tribe Saved Austin's Capital Status”.

 Simpson Children Abduction: 1844, not 1842